Choosing the right source unit (radio)

 - Compatible with your existing intercom and headset equipment

-- Built like a tank, just like it's predecessors, to endure the harsh environment
+- Built like a tank like its predecessors to endure the harsh environment

 - Looks just like a Harley radio should; clean, simple, and black w/ amber display